End of Life Guidance - With Death Doula Sherry

 • Active listening and presence - sitting with the dying person, offering companionship, and validating emotions without judgment

-• Grief and fear support — helping name feelings, offering grounding practices, and normalizing the anxieties that naturally arise at end of life
+• Grief and fear support - helping to process and validate feelings, offering grounding practices, breathwork, guided meditation, and normalizing the anxieties that naturally wax and wane at end of life

-• Relationship mediation — gently facilitating conversations between the dying person and their loved ones, helping set boundaries, and creating space for meaningful goodbyes
+• Relationship mediation - thoughtfully facilitating conversations between the dying person and their loved ones, helping set boundaries, and creating space for meaningful goodbyes

 • Life review and legacy work - inviting reflection on meaningful memories, accomplishments, regrets, and messages the person wishes to leave behind

-• The final days and hours of life deserve intention and care.
-We work with you well in advance to create a vigil plan that honors the dying person's wishes and brings peace to everyone present.
+• The final days and hours of life deserve intention and peaceful presence.
+We start well in advance to create a vigil plan that honors the dying person's wishes and encourages a calming atmosphere for those present.

 Planning the vigil